 Contact Information and Hours of Operation

-For your convenience you can contact our 24 Hour Customer Service Center at (515) 283-4950 or complete a Public Works Request Form.
+For your convenience you can contact The Department of Public Works 24 Hour Customer Service Center at (515) 283-4950 or complete a Recycling Request Form.

 Recycling turns materials that would otherwise become waste into valuable resources.
-Collecting used bottles, cans, and newspapers and taking them to the curb or to a collection facility is just the first in a series of steps that generates a host of financial, environmental, and social returns.
-For more information see the Recycle Guidelines
+Collecting used bottled, cans, and newspapers and taking them to the curb or to a collection facility is just the first in a series of steps that generates a host of financial, environmental, and social returns.
+For More information see the Recycling Guidelines, Tips for Beginners, or Advanced Recyclers.

 Benefits of Recycling